-You have the option of defining the reporting scope of your GHG inventory in two ways:
+You have the option of defining the reporting scope of your GHG inventory in two ways, either:

-- 1. All GHG emissions in California (California reporting) - All GHG emissions in the U.S. separated into California and non-California inventories (U.S. reporting)
+- 1) All GHG emissions in California (CA reporting), or - 2) All GHG emissions in the US--separated into California and non-California inventories (U.S. reporting).

-The California Registry does not currently accept verifications of GHG emissions data from operations outside the U.S. However, you are encouraged to gather and retain this data for reporting to the California Registry in subsequent years.
-You may currently report international emissions optionally in CARROT, but this data will not be accepted into the public database.
+The Registry does not currently certify GHG emissions data from operations outside the U.S. However, you are encouraged to gather and retain this data for reporting to the Registry in subsequent years.
+You may currently report international emissions in the optional reporting section.

 Emissions are calculated based on where you generate, transmit or distribute electricity.
-If you own electricity generation inside and outside of California, your total reported direct emissions may change, depending on whether you report your U.S. or your California emissions.
+If you own electricity generation inside and outside of California, your total reported direct emissions may change, depending on whether you report your U.S. or your CA emissions.